2006 Danish Cup final

-The 2006 Danish Cup Final was the final and deciding match of the Danish Cup 2005-06.
+The 2006 Danish Cup final was the final and deciding match of the 2005–06 Danish Cup.
 It took place on Thursday 11 May 2006 at Parken Stadium in Copenhagen and saw the 1st Division leaders Randers FC beat Superliga club Esbjerg fB after extra time.

 Randers have won the Cup on three previous occasions (1967, 1968 and 1973).
 As well as 1976, Esbjerg also won the Cup in 1964.

 In the Superliga in 2005-06, Esbjerg finished sixth and in Viasat Sport Division is Randers currently leading.

 Referee Kim Milton Nielsen officiated the match.